 Selling donated merchandise.

 A trade or business that consists of selling merchandise, substantially all of which the organization received as

-gifts or contributions, is not an unrelated trade or business.
+gifts or contributions, isn’t an unrelated trade or business.
 For example, a thrift shop operated by a tax-exempt organization

-that sells donated clothes and books to the general public, with the proceeds going to the exempt organization, is not an
+that sells donated clothes and books to the general public, with the proceeds going to the exempt organization, isn’t an unrelated

 A retail store operated by an exempt orphanage where unpaid volunteers perform substantially all the work in carrying on the